ManishaJoshi-mj/MJGenricTableView/README.md

 **How To Use :-**

-Drag and Drop Custom Class folder in your project and configure your table view cell with **MJConfigrableCell** and its done.
+Drag and Drop MJCellCustomCode folder in your project and configure your table view cell with **MJConfigrableCell** and its done.

 Working to minimize it more ,  your suggestions and feedback are highly appreciated.
 ***Enjoy Coding and Stay Tunned for more updates***